carlitoswillis/dotcom/README.md

 # dotcom
 The building blocks of my website!
-Created using React, Node.js, Express, and MySQL.
+Created using MySQL, Express, React, and Node.

 ## View